malikattiq11/AIML/distraction_managment.md

 hello!!!

-Hope you all are doing great.
+Hope you all are doing great. hello